Current market size exceeds $800M annually and growing

 Key Profit Center

 of dogs seen by dermatologists suffer from from pruritis (itch)

 increase in itchy dog veterinarian visits since 2014

 KindredBio is pursuing a multi-pronged approach toward atopic dermatitis.

 KindredBio reported positive topline results from its pilot field effectiveness study of tirnovetmab (KIND-016), a fully caninized, high-affinity monoclonal antibody targeting interleukin-31, for the treatment of atopic dermatitis in dogs.
 We plan to begin a pivotal study in the fourth quarter of 2020.

 We reported positive results from our pilot laboratory study of our interleukin-4R molecule, including evidence of positive efficacy and dose response.
-A second pilot study to further assess efficacy and dosing is planned for 3Q 2020.
+A second pilot study to further assess dosing commenced in the 3Q 2020.